The Manchester City Council website

 The Northeast is bound by Grey Street in the North and Kirkmanshulme Lane in the South, Stockport Road in the west and Hyde Road in the east.
 The area is bisected by the railway and includes the former Belle Vue Zoological Gardens.

 The Northwest is bound by Hathersage Road, Richmond Grove and Plymouth Grove in the north, Stockport Road in the east, Dickenson Road in the south and Anson Road in the west.
 It includes retail shopping areas along both Stockport Road and Dickenson Road and the eastern portion of Victoria Park.

 The Southwest is bound by Dickenson Road in the north, Old Hall Lane in the south, Beresford Road in the west and Stockport Road in the east.
 It includes Slade Hall and is bisected by Slade Lane.

 in the west and Pink Bank Lane in the east.
 The

 and the south by Mathews Lane.

-I have prepared a brief tour of each of these
+I have prepared a brief tour of each

-studies more a brief introduction.
-Much more
+in-depth studies more a brief introduction.
+Much

-items on the Longsight Memories main menu.
+other items on the Longsight Memories main menu.